llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 Otherwise, `L` comprises one implicit location description `IL`. `IL` specifies implicit location storage `ILS` and offset 0. `ILS` has value `V` and size `bitsizeof(T)`.

+> TODO: Can `V` be a label? `blockaddr(func, label)` seems to be a way to get
+> the address of a label in a function.
+Or can there be a `DIOpLabel(T:type
+> F:function L:label)` operation?
+Using `DILabel` does not seem the best choice
+> as it is intended for source program labels that have names.
+How is a LLVM
+> function label associated with a `DILabel`?

 #### `DIOpConvert`